Michael Wittmann: Assessment as a tank commander

-Historian Sönke Neitzel describes Wittmann as the "supposedly successful" tank commander of World War II and attests to "hero worshipping" around Wittmann.
+Historian Sönke Neitzel describes Wittmann as the "supposedly most successful" tank commander of World War II and attests to "hero worshipping" around Wittmann.
 According to Neitzel, numbers of successes, by highly decorated tank commanders, should be read with caution as it is rarely possible to determine reliably, in the heat of battle, how many tanks were destroyed by whom.

 Historian Steven Zaloga credits Wittmann with around 135 tank kills and points out that he achieved 120 of these in 1943, operating a Tiger I tank on the Eastern Front.
 Having advantages both in firepower and in armor, the Tiger I was "nearly invulnerable in a frontal engagement" against any of the Soviet tanks of that time, and Wittmann could destroy opposing tanks from a safe distance.
 Zaloga concludes that "Most of the 'tank aces' of World War II were simply lucky enough to have an invulnerable tank with a powerful gun."
 German documents from 1944 state that Allied technology had caught up with the Tiger I and "no longer can it prance around, oblivious to the laws of tank tactics".

 Zaloga believes that Wittmann's fate reflected that new reality: after his transfer to France, his crew only lasted two months, and was destroyed either by a British medium tank, the up-gunned Sherman Firefly, or a standard 75mm-equipped Sherman.
-The 75mm's armour piercing round was more than enough to have penetrated his Tiger's thin rear upper deck armour from less than 150 m (500 feet) and all of the Sherbrooke Fusilier's records were lost shortly after the battle when an American aircraft negligently bombed the vehicle that contained these documents.
-There is therefore no documented record for the claims of the Sherbrooke Fusiliers, which should be treated with caution.
+The 75mm's armour piercing round was more than enough to have penetrated his Tiger's thin rear upper deck armour from less than 150 m (500 feet).

 In 2013, British historian John Buckley criticised the accounts which many historians continue to provide of the fighting around Villers-Bocage.
 Buckley argued that by wrongly attributing the entire German success to Wittmann, "many historians through to today continue to repackage unquestioningly Nazi propaganda".

 The British Army lost 22 Cromwell and Stuart tanks at the battle of Villers Bocage, but a British counter attack later in the day ended with the destruction of five Tiger I tanks, and up to eight Panzer IV tanks.